On the Properties of Error Patterns in the Constant Lee Weight Channel: Introduction

-ISD is one way to solve the well-known generic (syndrome) decoding problem, which aims at decoding an arbitrary linear code efficiently without knowing the structure of the code.
+ISD is one way to solve the well-known generic (syndrome) decoding problem, which aims at decoding an arbitrary linear code efficiently without knowing or using the structure of the code.
 This problem is fundamental for code-based cryptography and was shown to be NP-complete in both the Hamming metric \cite{barg1994some, berlekamp1978inherent} and the Lee metric \cite{weger2020hardness}.
 The desirable feature of generic (syndrome) decoding is to succeed in correcting an error vector $\mathbf{e}$ as long as its corresponding weight is small, where small refers to the Gilbert-Varshamov bound \cite{gilbert1952comparison, varshamov1957estimate}.
+In fact, syndrome decoding has an exponential complexity in the weight of the error for both the Hamming and the Lee weight.
 From an adversarial point of view, the goal is to reduce the weight of the introduced error vector in order to make the generic (syndrome) decoding problem more feasible.
 In fact, while the Hamming weight of a vector with entries from a finite field is invariant under multiplication with a nonzero scalar, the Lee weight of a vector can be increased or decreased by the product with a scalar.
 Understanding under which conditions (and with what probability) the Lee weight on the error vector $\mathbf{e}$ is reduced represents a key preliminary step in the design of Lee metric code-based cryptosystems.
 We will refer to this problem as \textit{scalar multiplication problem}.